aws-greengrass/aws-greengrass-lite/Requirements/nucleus_requirements.md

 # Nucleus Requirements

+## Abbreviations and Jargon
+1. GG-Java : The existing Greengrass v2 in Java.
+2. GG-Lite : The new implementatyion of Greengrass v2 in C++.
+3. Nucleus : The executable core of Greengrass.
+4.

 ## Background
-GGvL is an application called Nucleus that manages plugins & libraries.
+GG-Lite is an application called Nucleus that manages plugins & libraries.
 To facilitate communications between plugins the Nucleus provides the Local Process Communications (LPC) bus.
 To facilitate communications between components the Nucleus provides the Interprocess Communications (IPC) bus.
 Plugins are libraries (details are OS specific) that Nucleus loads at runtime according to a recipe.
 Plugins are authenticated as they are installed and as they load.
 Once loaded they are trusted entities and are safe to execute inside the Nucleus process.

+>TODO: Fix the abbreviations in this diagram.
+>
 ![](./images/top_level_nucleus_components.png "top level block diagram")